Dr Becky Martin

 About

-Becky is Research Project Officer for the AHRC-funded project Making the Museum at the Pitt Rivers Museum.
+Becky is Project Researcher on the AHRC-funded project Making the Museum at the Pitt Rivers Museum, the first major research project in an ethnographic museum to investigate maker identities and agencies across a museum's collection.

 double logo